 14 local taxpayers integrated the Pilot Project and, in November 2018, these companies issued the first electronic invoice.

-During 2019, the SET will start the second stage, called the 'Voluntary Stage', in which the local taxpayers that will participate in this stage have the intention to become electronic invoice issuers.
+During the first semester of 2019, the SET started the second stage, called the 'Voluntary Stage', in which the local taxpayers that participate in this stage have the intention to become electronic invoice issuers.

 In addition to this, the Chamber of Senators approved the Law proposal regarding the elimination of bearer shares (equities without owner identification).
 According to this law, the companies' shares must be nominated within two years from the date of the law enacted by the government.